Alfalfa: Toxicity of canavanine

 Raw alfalfa seeds and sprouts are a source of the amino acid canavanine.
 Much of the canavanine is converted into other amino acids during germination, so sprouts contain much less canavanine than unsprouted seeds.
 Canavanine competes with arginine, resulting in the synthesis of dysfunctional proteins.
 Raw unsprouted alfalfa has toxic effects in primates, including humans, which can result in lupus-like symptoms and other immunological diseases in susceptible individuals.
 Stopping consumption of alfalfa seeds can reverse the effects.

 Phytoestrogens and effect on livestock fertility

 Alfalfa, like other leguminous crops, is a source of phytoestrogens, including spinasterol, coumestrol, and coumestan.
-Because of this, grazing on alfalfa during breeding can cause reduced fertility in sheep and in dairy cattle if not effectively managed.
+Because of this, grazing on alfalfa during breeding can cause reduced fertility in sheep and dairy cattle if not effectively managed.

 Coumestrol levels in alfalfa have been shown to be elevated by fungal infection, but not significantly under drought stress or aphid infestation.
 Grazing management can be utilised to mitigate the effects of coumestrol on ewe reproductive performance, with full recovery after removal from alfalfa.
 Coumestrol levels in unirrigated crops can be predicted practically using weather variables.

 Nutrition

-Raw alfalfa seed sprouts are 93% water, 2% carbohydrates, 4% protein, and contain negligible fat.
-In a 100 g reference amount, raw alfalfa sprouts supply 23 kcal of food energy and 29% of the Daily Value of vitamin K. They are a moderate source of vitamin C, some B vitamins, phosphorus, and zinc.
+Raw alfalfa seed sprouts are 93% water, 2% carbohydrates, 1% fat, and 4% protein.
+In a reference amount of 100 g, raw sprouts supply 23 calories and a rich content of vitamin K (25% of the Daily Value, table).